User Manual — Weather & Airport Information for Pilots

 Use it for: Spotting valley-fog risk overnight, identifying freezing-fog corridors in winter, picking a safe diversion when your destination is below CAT 1 minima.

-What you see: Yellow / orange / red / magenta tint at the chosen pressure level, indicating Light / Moderate / Heavy / Severe icing risk.
-Optional horseshoe pictograms (∪ for moderate, ∪∪ for severe) can be enabled in the legend.
+What you see: A GPU-rendered orange / red / magenta raster at the chosen pressure level, indicating Moderate / Heavy / Severe icing risk.
+Light icing is intentionally hidden — pilots don't plan around it and painting it drowned out the more serious bands.
+Optional horseshoe pictograms (∪ for moderate, ∪∪ for severe) can be enabled from the legend toggle; in the multi-level slabs (Total / Low / Mid / High) each pictogram also carries the FL band where the icing was detected.

 How it's computed: Risk is non-zero only when: